Gennadios/FrontEndPractice/README.md

 - Project 26: Vertical Slider
 - Project 27: Toast Notifications
 - Project 28: Github Profiles
+- Project 29: Double Click Heart
-- Project 29: coming soon...
+- Project 30: coming soon...

 :rocket: How to Run Projects Locally
 Running these projects on your local machine is straightforward.
 Follow the steps below: